Open navigation

 How do Role Assignments work?

-Roles assignments work at the level of programs—system menu items—within Avanti and on the Avanti Self Service Portal.
-When a user tries to access a program their role assignments determine the employees and type of access to those employees that they are given.
+Roles assignments work at the level of programs— menu items—within Avanti and on the Avanti Self-Service Portal.
+When a Managers or Regular Users tries to access a program, their role assignments determine which employees display and what access they have to the employees.

 3 4 2019 10 02 51 AM

-1. When a user tries to access data with a role requirement in place the system checks the roles this user has.
+1. When a user tries to access data with a role requirement in place, Avanti confirms the user's access to employee based on the role.

 2. Then, only the employees which this user has access to are displayed.

-Roles are different from User Group Access in that they are a control on the employee data itself and not on the program (or window).
+Roles are different from User Group Access in that they are a control on the employee data itself and don't restrict access to the program (or window).
 This means that a user can still access a program with a role requirement but may not be able to access any employee data.

 Which employees can a role assignment access?